jonashackt/spring-boot-vuejs/README.md

 ![maven-integration-jest-unittests](screenshots/maven-integration-jest-unittests.png)

-And don't mind the depitction with `ERROR` - this is just a known bug: https://github.com/eirslett/frontend-maven-plugin/issues/584
+And don't mind the depiction with `ERROR` - this is just a known bug: https://github.com/eirslett/frontend-maven-plugin/issues/584

 ##### Run Jest tests inside IntelliJ

-First we need to install the NodeJS IntelliJ plugin (https://www.jetbrains.com/help/idea/developing-node-js-applications.html), which isn't bundled with IntelliJ by default:
+First, we need to install the NodeJS IntelliJ plugin (https://www.jetbrains.com/help/idea/developing-node-js-applications.html), which isn't bundled with IntelliJ by default:

 ![nodejs-intellij-plugin](screenshots/nodejs-intellij-plugin.png)